philliplab/philliplab.com/content/post/p005-parsing-noaa-ghcnd.md

 dat.set_index(['station', 'year', 'month', 'metric'], inplace = True)
 ```

-Once this is performed, the structure of the column index can be specified:
+Once this is performed, the structure of the column index can be specified using a [list comprehension that mimics nested for loops]({{< ref "p003-comprehending-list-comprehensions" >}}):

 ```
 days_index = [k for j in [(i, i, i, i) for i in range(31)] for k in j]